promise/readme/README.md

 ✨ Pushed 1 commit to project-blurple/blurple-contests
 ✅ Merged PR #35 in project-blurple/blurple-contests
 ✨ Pushed 1 commit to project-blurple/blurple-contests
-✅ Merged PR #34 in project-blurple/blurple-contests
-🗣 Commented on #279 in countr/countr
 ```

 ## Repositories I maintain